DigiTransGlasgow/LittleData/_contributions/09_TRI-PACT.md

+---
+title: TRI-PACT: TRACKING INTELLECTUAL PROPERTY ACROSS THE CREATIVE TECHNOLOGIES
+---

 # TRI-PACT: TRACKING INTELLECTUAL PROPERTY ACROSS THE CREATIVE TECHNOLOGIES

 ![image](Images/TRIPACT_Image3.jpg)

 Set against the backdrop of a dynamic landscape of digitally transforming and increasingly convergent creative industries, this one-year project stimulated creative and strategic dialogue around the management, protection, sharing, access, use and reuse of Intellectual Property (IP) through the delivery of four participatory events.

 These events brought together creative practitioners, media professionals, independent artists and freelancers from the technology-rich creative territories of Film, Broadcast and Games, along with members of the public and academics from a range of disciplines in order to collaboratively address the issues pertaining to intellectual property both within and across these domains.